digitalnsw/nsw-design-system/README.md

 ## Report an issue

-View and raise issues and bugs through our [Issues tracker on Github](https://github.com/digitalnsw/nsw-design-system/issues) or [report a bug on the Digital NSW community](https://community.digital.nsw.gov.au/c/components/report-a-bug/27).
+View and raise issues and bugs through our [Issues tracker on Github](https://github.com/digitalnsw/nsw-design-system/issues) or [report a bug on the NSW Design System Community](https://community.designsystem.nsw.gov.au/c/components/report-a-bug/27).

 ## Design System Figma UI Kit